Sandy, Carmarthenshire

 The area is home to Sandy Water Park, a large project which has seen acres of disused industrial land converted to parkland and a lake.
-It now forms a part of the more recent Millennium Coastal Park.
+It now forms a part of the Millennium Coastal Park.

 Sandy is adjacent to Stradey, which once contained the famous Stradey Park stadium, former home to Llanelli RFC and the Llanelli Scarlets.
 In 2008/09 the Scarlets moved to a new purpose-built stadium in Pemberton and Stradey Park has now been demolished.